-The dotted line in this chart shows how many potentially indexable (Compliant) URLs are found by crawling links in the site structure.
-The green bar sums the number of those Compliant URLs Google crawled each day while the yellow bar shows how much of the crawl went to Non-Compliant (or non-indexable) URLs linked in the site structure.
+The dotted line in this chart shows how many potentially indexable URLs are found by crawling links in the site structure.
+The green bar sums the number of those indexable URLs Google crawled each day while the yellow bar shows how much of the crawl went to non-indexable URLs linked in the site structure.

 Compliance, or indexability, is just one view into what Googlebot is crawling.
 Another way to view crawl completeness is by pagetype, which will be the subject of a future article in this series.